Why some women turn to tantric massage

 At the heart of this metamorphosis is the presence of Hajira .

-It doesn't just teach gestures - it transmits an inner posture.
+She doesn't just teach the movements — she transmits an inner posture.

 A way of being in the world that is at once grounded, free and loving.

-Hajira it doesn't train technicians, it guides conscious women.
+Hajira She doesn't train technicians, she guides conscious women.

 It offers a setting where :